NyoonsRevenge/nwl-scoreboard/README.md

 ## Name Mapping

-Players frequently change their in-game names.
+Players might have different names in the raidplan and on the ingame scoreboard.
 The file `name_mapping.json` maps scoreboard names to canonical display names.
 When adding new aliases, the embedded `NAME_MAPPING_JSON` object in `app.js` must be kept in sync.